isomerpages/nlb-learning/_science/Preschoolers/Content.md

   </div>
 </div>

-**Microscopic World: Protecting the Body!
-Science Behind Medical Biotechnology**
+<b id="pl-biotech">Microscopic World: Protecting the Body!
+Science Behind Medical Biotechnology</b>

 Discover with your child how our bodies keep us safe from germs with antibodies.
 Learn how scientists invented vaccines and antibiotics over the years to help boost our immune systems to ward off serious illnesses.
 <br><br>